Skip to Content

 Understanding Probate in Colorado

-Probate is the legal process needed to distribute a deceased person’s assets.
-It starts when a person dies, and the court validates the will, if one exists.
-Without a will, the court guides the distribution of assets according to state laws.
+Probate is the legal process for distributing a deceased person’s assets.
+It begins when a person dies, and the court validates the will, if one exists.
+If there is no will, the court distributes assets according to Colorado state law.

 Key steps of probate include: